trieschlab/MIMo/docs/source/guides/new_experiment.rst

 MuJoCo allows for a modular structure by importing other XMLs.
 We make use of this by having two component XMLs containing the required elements for MIMo, which are imported by the scene XMLs.
-The scene XMLs are loaded by the code.
+The scene XMLs are then loaded by the code.

 The component XMLs are "MIMo_model.xml", which contains the kinematic tree, and "MIMo_meta.xml", which contains the definitions of the actuators, MuJoCo sensors, textures and so forth.
 These have to be split due to the XML importing process.
+Both are located in ``mimoEnv/assets/mimo/``.

 .. highlight:: xml